Sairaj575/California-house-prediction-ML-model/README.md

-# 🏠 California House Price Predictor (Streamlit App)
+# 🏠 California Housing Price Prediction (End-to-End ML Pipeline)
 ## 🚀 Live Web App

 You can try the fully deployed version of this project online: